awsdocs/amazon-ec2-user-guide/doc_source/UsingAlarmActions.md

    1. To receive an email when the alarm is triggered, for **Send a notification to**, choose an existing Amazon SNS topic, or choose **create topic** to create a new one\.

-      To create a new topic, for **Send a notification to**, type a name for the topic, and for **With these recipients**, type the email addresses of the recipients \(separated by commas\)\.
+      To create a new topic, for **Send a notification to**, enter a name for the topic, and for **With these recipients**, enter the email addresses of the recipients \(separated by commas\)\.
 After you create the alarm, you will receive a subscription confirmation email that you must accept before you can get notifications for this topic\.

    1. Select **Take the action**, **Reboot this instance**\.

    1. For **Whenever**, choose **Status Check Failed \(Instance\)**\.

    1. For **For at least**, specify the evaluation period for the alarm\.
-In this example, type **3** consecutive period\(s\) of **1 Minute**\.
+In this example, enter **3** consecutive period\(s\) of **1 Minute**\.

-   1. To change the name of the alarm, for **Name of alarm**, type a new name\.
+   1. To change the name of the alarm, for **Name of alarm**, enter a new name\.
 Alarm names must contain only ASCII characters\.

-      If you don't type a name for the alarm, Amazon CloudWatch automatically creates one for you\.
+      If you don't enter a name for the alarm, Amazon CloudWatch automatically creates one for you\.

    1. Choose **Create Alarm**\.